-Private Collection, Islip, New York;
+Private collection, Islip, New York

-Christie’s, New York, November 3, 1978, lot 30;
+Christie’s, New York, 3 November 1978, lot 30

-The Gilbert and Lila Silverman’ collection (acquired at the above sale);
+Gilbert and Lila Silverman collection

-Christie’s, New York, November 11, 2009, lot 135;
+Christie’s, New York, 11 November 2009, lot 135

-Private Collection, New York
+Private collection, New York

-LiteratureJulie Sylvester, John Chamberlain: A Catalogue Raisonné of Sculpture 1954–1985, New York, 1986, no. 166 p.
-77 (illustrated).
+LiteratureJulie Sylvester, John Chamberlain: A Catalogue Raisonné of Sculpture 1954–1985, New York, 1986, no. 166, p.
+77, illustrated.

-ExhibitionsAnn Arbor, Artrain, Michigan Collections, 1980;
+ExhibitionsAnn Arbor, Michigan, Artrain, Michigan Collections, 1980

-The crumpled, scraped and rusted steel of salvaged auto parts often came readymade in the most bold and vibrant colors.
-Even Chamberlain’s friend, sculptor Donald Judd, sought out the luminosity found in metallic car parts when he utilized Harley Davidson hi-fi blue to paint some of his earliest progression sculptures.
-The present lot, Untitled documents the blue variations available in 1960s American cars, accented with pre-cut holes from the original assembly and patches of textured rust.
-Judd praised Chamberlain in the 1960’s for his use and selection of colour, saying "Chamberlain is the only sculptor really using colour, the full range, not just metallic shades; his colour is as particular, complex and structural as any good painter's."
-(Donald Judd, “In the Gallery," Arts Magazine, March 1962) Chamberlain’s use of colour was never meant to allude to or reference the automobile materials that comprised his sculpture; his interest lay in the active transformation of everyday materials and the diverse ways in which he could force the materials into twisted and contorted arrangements divorced from their stylish automotive origins.
-Chamberlain recalled watching someone squeeze a sponge in their hand while washing dishes, when one end of the sponge popped out of one side of his fist it looked like a sculpture to the artist.
-“Its daily life,” he explained, “That’s where I get the idea that everybody makes sculpture every day, whether in the way they throw the towel over the rack or the way they wad up the toilet paper.
-That’s all very personal and very exact, and in some sense very skillful on their part…those little things, like blowing up a paper bag and hitting it so it pops --- take it one little step further and do it in slow motion and explore what the resistance of the air in the bag is, and you make something.
-To me that is very interesting, if there is a body of work demonstrating all these things that come together, that’s useful in art history, as a record of accumulation and development of knowledge in this occupation.”
-(John Chamberlain quoted in Julie Sylvester, John Chamberlain, A Catalogue Raisonné of the Sculpture 1954-1985, New York, 1986, p.
+The crumpled, scraped, and rusted steel of salvaged auto parts often came ready made in the most bold and vibrant colours.
+Indeed, Chamberlain’s friend, the sculptor Donald Judd, likewise sought out the luminosity found in metallic car parts when he used Harley Davidson hi-fi blue to paint some of his earliest progression sculptures.
+The present work documents the blue variations available in 1960s American cars, accented with pre-cut holes from the original assembly as well as with patches of textured rust.
+Judd praised Chamberlain in the 1960s for his use and selection of colour, saying "Chamberlain is the only sculptor really using colour, the full range, not just metallic shades; his colour is as particular, complex and structural as any good painters" (Donald Judd, “In the Gallery” Arts Magazine (March 1962)).
+Yet Chamberlain’s use of colour was never intended to allude to or reference the automobile materials that comprised his sculpture; his interest instead resided in the active transformation of everyday materials and the diverse ways in which he could force the materials into twisted and contorted arrangements essentially divorced from their stylish automotive origins.
+Chamberlain recalled watching someone squeeze a sponge in their hand while washing dishes, and one end of the sponge popping out of one side of the fist holding it, and looking like a sculpture to the artist.
+“It’s daily life,” he explained, “That’s where I get the idea that everybody makes sculpture every day, whether in the way they throw the towel over the rack or the way they wad up the toilet paper.
+That’s all very personal and very exact, and in some sense very skilful on their part…those little things, like blowing up a paper bag and hitting it so it pops—take it one little step further and do it in slow motion and explore what the resistance of the air in the bag is, and you make something.
+To me that is very interesting, if there is a body of work demonstrating all these things that come together, that’s useful in art history, as a record of accumulation and development of knowledge in this occupation” (Chamberlain quoted in Sylvester 1986, p.
 12).